 Establishing a point of reference for any study is perhaps one of the most important tools in studying an event or phenomenon.
 Without a point of reference, any study into causality,

-exploration or description is in vain and cannot seem to explain or trace any ideas.
+exploration, or description is in vain and cannot seem to explain or trace any ideas.
 Birth of Our Holy Prophet Muhammad (PBUH)

-When it comes to a study of Islamic history.
+When it comes to the study of Islamic history.
 Most begin from the time of the birth of the Holy Prophet (PBUH) because that is the point it all began.
-In studying this history, several scholars give their accounts of the time and conditions at the time of Prophet’s (PBUH) birth.
+In studying this history, several scholars give their accounts of the time and conditions at the time of the Prophet’s (PBUH) birth.
 Here is a brief account of the Birth of our Holy Prophet Muhammad (PBUH):

 Before the Birth of The Holy Prophet (PBUH)

 The Prophet’s (PBUH) father was only seventeen years old he was married to Amina, who was a royal lady in Yathrib.
 Therefore, the family that the Holy Prophet (PBUH) was born into was very well-off.
-Six months before the birth of the Holy Prophet (PBUH) his father, Abdullah bin Abdul Muttalib visited the Gaza and Syria on a trade expedition.
+Six months before the birth of the Holy Prophet (PBUH) his father, Abdullah bin Abdul Muttalib visited Gaza and Syria on a trade expedition.
 On the way back from there, he visited Yathrib.
 He fell ill and was buried there.

 ♦ The Birth of Muhammad bin Abdullah

-The Holy Prophet (PBUH) was therefore born an orphan on 12th of Rabi ul Awal in 570 AD.
+The Holy Prophet (PBUH) was therefore born an orphan on the 12th of Rabi ul Awal in 570 AD.
 The year was known as the year of elephants and the quarter was the quarter of Banu Hashim.
 The date in the Christian calendar corresponds to the 8th of June 570.

 Muhammad (PBUH), in his patrimony, inherited five camels and ten sheep as well as a maidservant called Umm Ayman.
 This instance is one that is often used as a testimony to prove that Prophets can inherit property from their children.